apache/carbondata-site/content/docs/overview.md

 ##  Introduction

-CarbonData is a fully indexed columnar and Hadoop native data-store for processing heavy analytical workloads and detailed queries on big data.
+CarbonData(incubating) is a fully indexed columnar and Hadoop native data-store for processing heavy analytical workloads and detailed queries on big data.
 CarbonData allows  faster interactive query using advanced columnar storage, index, compression and encoding techniques to improve computing efficiency, in turn it will help speedup queries an order of magnitude faster over PetaBytes of data.

 In customer benchmarks, CarbonData has proven to manage Petabyte of data running on extraordinarily low-cost hardware and answers queries around 10 times faster than the current open source solutions (column-oriented SQL on Hadoop data-stores).